In this introductory article, we will cover all the basics of SSL Certificates.

 Regardless of the preferred terminology, an SSL certificate validates the ownership of a public key.
 This validation requires information on the organization or business, the URL, physical location, and a date range of certification.

-The validating organization will input all of this information into an encrypted file, along with additional technical details about the public key, formatted as a .crt file or .cer file.
+The validating organization will input all of this information into an encrypted file, formatted as a .crt or .cer file, along with additional technical details about the public key.
 The data can be decoded if necessary, but initially, all information will be scrambled and illegible.

 This certification file is meant to encrypt communications securely between two computers, usually a browser and a remote server.
-This file also allows people to know about the owner of the public key in use.
-The point of the certification is to affirm the owner of the public key is trustworthy, and customers or users of the website are safe engaging with that site.
+It also allows people to know about the owner of the public key in use.
+The point of the certification is to affirm that the owner of the public key is trustworthy and that customers or users of the website are safe engaging with that site.

 Multiple Types of Certifications

-The primary function of certifications is the same: to certify the public key is owned by an authenticated and trustworthy source.
-However, there are differences in how a certificate is issued which affect the additional functions of the document.
+The primary function of certifications is to certify that an authenticated and trustworthy source owns the public key.
+However, differences in how a certificate is issued affect the additional functions of the document.

-1. The first, and most common, type of certificate is a Single Domain Certificate.
-This is used when the public key covers a single website, for example, www.example.com.
-The “www” in this URL indicates this is a single domain under a single subdomain of “www.”
+- The first and most common type of certificate is a Single-Domain Certificate.
+This is used when the public key covers a single website, such as www.example.com.
+The “www” in this URL indicates that this is a single domain under a single subdomain of “www.”

-4. The final style of certification is called a UCC (United Communication Certificate) or SAN (Subject Alternative Name) Certificate.
-The function of this type of validation is congruent to a Multi-Domain Certificate, but these are mostly reserved for large office corporation environments such as with Amazon.
+- The final certification style is called a UCC (United Communication Certificate) or SAN (Subject Alternative Name) Certificate.
+The function of this type of validation is congruent to a Multi-Domain Certificate, but these are mostly reserved for large office corporation environments such as Amazon.

 Selecting the Best Level of Authentication

-There are three levels of validation to consider when purchasing a certificate.
-After the appropriate certification type is selected the correct level of validation needs to be chosen.
+When purchasing a certificate, there are three levels of validation to consider.
+After the appropriate certification type is selected, the correct level of validation needs to be chosen.

 There are three levels: